PSI Lab MEMBERS

 Kalen Kennedy, Doctoral Student

-Kalen Kennedy is a first-year doctoral student in the Clinical Psychology program at Marquette University.
+Kalen Kennedy is a third-year doctoral student in the Clinical Psychology program at Marquette University.
 Prior to attending Marquette, he received a B.S. in psychology from Howard University.
 His research interests broadly span social hierarchy, anti-black attitudes, implicit bias, racial identity, intersectional identity, and cultural sensitive therapeutic methods.
 His current research explores the ways explores the ways within-race variation can affect the racial biases experienced by Black individuals.

 In his spare time, he enjoys visiting art museums, listening to live music, and trying new food.